Celebrate Int’l Women’s Day all month - Free Standard Shipping on all orders in the USA

 Ingredients mean everything when it comes to the high maintenance needs of the eyes.
 There are so many details to consider when I formulate new products for my patients.
 I think about the layers of the tear film, the various glands that orchestrate clear and comfortable vision but that are also prone to damage and/or infection, eyelash follicles, eyelashes, the eyelids, eyelid margins, the conjunctiva, the cornea, blood vessels, epithelium, the blink, pollution, makeup, blue light from devices . . . just to name a few 😊.

-No retinol.
-Isotretinoin (Accutane) has shown to damage the meibomian gland epithelium which impairs oil and tear function (The Influence of 13-cis Retinoic Acid on Human Meibomian Gland Epithelial Cells; Invest Ophthalmol Vis Sci.
+Retinol & it’s derviatives.
+This is a hot topic because you see tretinoin, retinols, and retinals used in eye and face preparations to no end.
+How an ingredient is formulated matters just as much as in what form an ingredient enters the body.
+Isotretinoin (Accutane) is administered orally and has shown to damage the meibomian gland epithelium which impairs oil and tear function (The Influence of 13-cis Retinoic Acid on Human Meibomian Gland Epithelial Cells; Invest Ophthalmol Vis Sci.
 2013 Jun; 54(6): 4341–4350.).

-Currently there are no definitive studies showing that topical retinoids are safe and/or harmful to meibomian glands.
+And it’s important to note that currently there are no definitive studies showing that topical retinoids etc . . . are safe and/or harmful to meibomian glands.
 So talk to your optometrist and see what's best for you.

-No CBD.
-There are studies that may or may not suggest that CBD may or may not increase eye pressure.
+CBD.
+To this day, there are no set standards as to how much CBD should actually be used in cosmetic formulations.
+I believe that because of this, CBD as a skin care ingredient has trended out.
+From an eye care perspective, there are studies that may or may not suggest that CBD may or may not increase eye pressure.
 I know, super vague and iffy – but until I know that CBD definitely does not alter eye pressure, my patients are restricted from using CBD products around their eyes or face.

-No BAK.
-Benzalkonium chloride is the most common form of preservation in medicated eye drops.
+BAK.
+Benzalkonium chloride is the most common form of preservation in prescription and certain OTC eye drops.
+It is also the preservative used in Latisse lash serum.
 I have more patients allergic to BAK than I ever thought possible.
-And for some of my patients that are addicted to eye drops, having them discontinue the eye drop (hence eliminating the BAK) – fixes their dry eye problems!
+And for some of my patients that are addicted to “get-the-red-out” type eye drops, having them discontinue the eye drop (hence eliminating the BAK) – fixes their dry eye problems!

 THE NECESSARY EVILS.
 In a perfect world, I wouldn't need any of these ingredients.
-These are ingredients that I love to hate, but are a must when creating products that are safe, stable, and with a shelf life.
+These are ingredients are a must when creating products that are safe, stable, and with a shelf life.
 Usually these ingredients run extremely low in concentrations at 0.001% to 1.0%.

 • Preservatives to prevent bacteria and mold growth.
-Preservatives can wipe out good, natural flora when applied.
-Its something I’m always mindful of.
+Preservatives can also wipe out good, natural flora when applied.
+It’s something I’m always mindful of.
+All eye care products need to be tested for preservative efficacy at a third-party FDA approved lab.
+No exceptions.

 • Solvents (other than water) used to dissolve other ingredients so they can be formulated.
 A common one is alcohol for dissolving ingredients that come in powder form.